tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/date-timezone.md

 2022-02-01T15:00Z
 ```

 The format chosen by Tape is optimized for readability.
-While not included in the official ISO 8601 standard, most programming languages & libraries support still support the chosen format.
+While not included in the official ISO 8601 standard, most programming languages & libraries support the chosen format.

 ## Date Format